arkku/aakbd/modelf62/README.md

 alternative firmware for the Brand New Model F62 keyboard, ported from pandrew's QMK firmware, which (I believe) is based on xwhatit's firmware.

+My modifications include:

+* Faster scan rate when calibration results in unused pins (less than 0.9 ms to scan the whole keyboard, meaning 1000 Hz polling is feasible).
+* Optional saving of calibration to EEPROM, resulting in faster startup times and recognition of keys held down on start.
+The theoretical danger here is that the calibration could drift so that the recalibration macro is not accessible.
+In this case the only solution would be to flash a firmware that disables using saved calibration.
+* More options for configuring the keymap out of the box (e.g., split space and split enter).

 ## Configuration

 Set `DEVICE` to `modelf62` either in `local.mk` (in the project root directory),